by Leo Cronin, Cincinnati Bell Chief Security Officer

 Note: links in this article have been verified to be secure

-The COVID-19 pandemic has resulted in the largest virtual workforce the world has ever seen, with many private and public organizations instituting mandatory work from home (WFH) programs.
-With this new way of working, we need to be extra cautious of security threats to our home network and devices.
+Last year, the COVID-19 pandemic caused many private and public organizations to implement work-from-home or hybrid working models that continue today.
+With organizations and employees still working from home, we need to be extra cautious of security threats to our home network and devices.
 The following are some tips to help you securely work from home.

 Check the security of your home network and devices